Hi 👋 who are you?

 I’m not a fan of processes and policies just for the sake of it.
 My view is that legal workflows need to develop naturally.
 After a while, you can see what works and what needs improvement, and you can start to codify it.
-Having that structure on paper and in an accessible location, with FAQs, is important for new starters but also for a business getting used to having a lawyer in the company.
+Having that structure on paper and in an accessible location, like a legal playbook with FAQs, is important for new starters but also for a business getting used to having a lawyer in the company.

 How do you avoid getting buried under low-value work as the first legal hire at a business?

 I don't avoid low-value work at all.
 At a previous employer I did everything I could to make the business self-sufficient - from making sure they had answers to every legal question in a set of FAQs, to creating alternate terms for contracts depending on the contract type and the nature of the transaction.
 While that was fantastic and I was able to empower teams, it did push me further away from the customers.
 I didn’t get to know the customers until the customer success team flagged a major issue or concern, for example - and at that point it was more difficult to build a rapport.